salkuadrat/lucifer/README.md

 ## Redirects

 Using redirects are common thing to do in a web application.

-You can redirect a response in your application with `res.redirect()` or `res.to()`
+You may redirect a response in your application with `res.redirect()` or `res.to()`

 ```dart
 res.redirect('/get-over-here');